fractalio/fractalio.github.io/README.md

-Freelancer Jekyll theme
+Fractalio Jekyll theme
 =========================

-Jekyll theme based on [Freelancer bootstrap theme ](http://startbootstrap.com/templates/freelancer/)
+Jekyll theme based on [Fractalio bootstrap theme ](http://startbootstrap.com/templates/freelancer/)

 ## How to use
  - Place a image in `/img/portoflio/`